josephwilk/mud/README.md

 ;;Create a sequencer which specifies samples as well as on/offs (defonce drums (seqer [kick-s _ kick-s _ snare-s [kick-s snare-s]]))
 ```

+## Goals

+* Its centered around using Supercollider for timing rather than Java.
+* Buffers are the default way to express patterns.
+* Keep it Clojure, support Clojures fns to manipulate patterns.

 ## License